DataDog/kics/documentation/rules/terraform/aws/cloudtrail_log_files_not_encrypted_with_kms.md

 ### Description

  CloudTrail logs contain sensitive information about account activity and should be protected from unauthorized access.
-If the `kms_key_id` attribute is not specified in the `aws_cloudtrail` resource block, as shown in:
+If the `kms_key_id` attribute is not specified in the `aws_cloudtrail` resource block, as shown below, then the logs stored in S3 are not encrypted with a customer-managed KMS key, leaving them vulnerable to exposure or tampering:

 ```
 resource "aws_cloudtrail" "positive1" {